What is cholesterol?

-This explains why too much LDL cholesterol is bad for the body, and why a high level of HDL cholesterol is good.
-For example, if your total cholesterol level is high because of a high LDL level, you may be at higher risk of heart disease or stroke.
+If your total cholesterol level is high because of a high LDL level, you may be at higher risk of heart disease or stroke.
 But, if your total cholesterol level is high only because of a high HDL level, you’re probably not at higher risk.

 Triglycerides are another type of fat in your blood.
 When you eat more calories than your body can use, it turns the extra calories into triglycerides.

 Changing your lifestyle (diet and exercise) can improve your cholesterol levels, lower LDL and triglycerides, and raise HDL.

 Your ideal cholesterol level will depend on your risk for heart disease.

 - Total cholesterol level – less than 200 is best, but it depends on your HDL and LDL levels.

 - LDL cholesterol levels – less than 130 is best, but this depends on your risk for heart disease.